 The Clean Power for Transport package aims to facilitate the development of a single market for alternative fuels for transport in Europe:

-- A Communication lays out a comprehensive European alternative fuels strategy (COM(2013)17) , for the long-term substitution of oil as energy source in all modes of transport.
-It provides a framework to guide technological development and give confidence to consumers on the market development.
+- A Communication laying out a comprehensive European alternative fuels strategy [COM(2013)17 ], for the long-term substitution of oil as energy source in all modes of transport;

-- A Staff Working Document on Actions towards a comprehensive EU framework on LNG for shipping (SWD(2013) 4) sets out the steps to undertake among the different parties to develop the market conditions and the necessary regulations, codes and standards for a broad market uptake of LNG as clean fuel in the shipping sector.
+- A Staff Working Document setting out the needs in terms of market conditions, regulations, codes and standards for a broad market uptake of LNG in the shipping sector [SWD(2013)4 ].